 Q. What are the attorney fees?

 Immigration attorney fees vary widely depending on the law firm you choose to hire.
-You can view our flat EB-1A fees here.
+You can view our flat EB-1A fees to know more about how much attorneys charge in these situations.

 Q. What is my priority date?